Cultural Spaces

 The City oversees a number of cultural facilities and art spaces – from studios and galleries to performance spaces and public art sites.
 Wherever you live, you will find opportunities to encounter the arts.

-Richmond Cultural Centre is located in the heart of the Minoru Precinct.
-Home to the Richmond Public Library, City Archives, Richmond Museum, Richmond Art Gallery, Richmond Arts Centre and Media Lab, the Centre’s cultural amenities include a Performance Hall, meeting rooms and a Rooftop Garden, used for small-scale outdoor events.
-Community events such as the Kwantlen Farmers Market and city festivals often take place on the Cultural Centre’s outdoor plaza at the main entrance.
+Richmond Cultural Centre and Annex is located near Minoru Blvd, on the east side of Minoru Park.
+Home to the Richmond Public Library, City Archives, Richmond Museum, Richmond Art Gallery, Arts Programs and Richmond Youth Media Program, the Centre’s cultural amenities include a small black-box theatre, meeting rooms and a Rooftop Garden, used for small-scale outdoor events.
+The Kwantlen Farmers Market and community events take place at the Cultural Centre’s outdoor plaza and surrounding areas.
 An exterior mural that surrounds the entire building, Continuum by artists Richard Tetrault and Jerry Whitehead, was completed in 2019.

 Photo: Richmond Cultural Centre and plaza